router-protocol/router-chain-docs/docs/crosstalk/README.md

     title="Deploying a Cross-chain NFT (ERC-1155)"
     description="Learn how to deploy a cross-chain NFT using Router's CrossTalk framework" to="/crosstalk/guides/evm-guides/cross-chain-nft"
     icon={<Guide />}
   />
+     <Card
+    title="Deploying a Cross-chain Read Request sample contract" description="Learn how to deploy a Cross-chain Read Request sample contractusing Router's CrossTalk framework" to="/crosstalk/guides/evm-guides/read-request"
+    icon={<Guide />}
+  />
+     <Card
+    title="Integrating ASM into your dapp"
+    description="Learn how to integrate Additional Security Module into your Dapp" to="/crosstalk/guides/evm-guides/ASM"
+    icon={<Guide />}
+  />
   </Section>